keithledgerwood/WICLab-guide/009-Microsoft-365.md

 a common identity source such as an on-premises AD but, in this case, you will set up provisioning in Okta so that it can automatically manage accounts in Azure AD.
-It will create accounts when users are assigned to the Office 365 application and deactivate these accounts when users are unassigned.
+It will create accounts when users are assigned to the Office 365 app and deactivate these accounts when users are unassigned.
 It will also manage user attributes and licenses.

 ## Enable integration